-Here are the steps to creativity and secrets of creative people.
-No one has ever got off the bed and was a Picasso.
+Here are the steps to creativity and the secrets of creative people: No one has ever gotten off the bed and been a Picasso.
 No one!

-OK, you might think we are a bit unorthodox here and claim things (copying) that might make people roll their eyes.
-So we like to bring some great and unique examples.
+OK, you might think we are a bit unorthodox here and claim things (like copying) that might make people roll their eyes.
+So we’d like to bring some great and unique examples.
 We truly believe copying will only help those who are true to their tasks and truly find what they do noble and virtuous.
 We strongly believe these are the people who will eventually become creative and will lead greatly.
-We strongly believe the creativity will eventually come to people once they gathered more insights.
+We strongly believe that creativity will eventually come to people once they gather more insights.

-How do you think Japanese did it?
+How do you think the Japanese did it?
 How did they become so creative?
-They copied in 1950s and 1960s.
-When they were able to accumulate enough insights into building Cars, TVs,….they stormed out with creativity and ingenuity.
-Ronald Reagan enjoyed quoting Thomas Paine (“We have it in our power to begin the world over again.”! ).
-Kelsey Grammer was imitating Bob Hope in Frasier and his Dad’s character in the show was that of John Wayne.
+They copied in the 1950s and 1960s.
+When they were able to accumulate enough insights into building Cars, TVs, etc., they stormed out with creativity and ingenuity.
+Ronald Reagan enjoyed quoting Thomas Paine (“We have it in our power to begin the world over again!”! ).
+Kelsey Grammer was imitating Bob Hope in Frasier, and his Dad’s character in the show was that of John Wayne.
 Now imagine putting these two characters in one show.
 What do you get?
 Where was the creativity?
 The creative part was the fact that you did not notice it.
-It was done with so much skills and creativity that it was not noticeable.
+It was done with so much skill and creativity that it was not noticeable.

-I like to make sure I am clear on the fact that it is the task that must be found noble and virtuous and not copying.
-Copying is never noble, however, if you find the task noble, we believe copying at your private time home and just for learning will help and will lead toward creativity.
+I like to make sure I am clear on the fact that it is the task that must be found noble and virtuous, not copied.
+Copying is never noble; however, if you find the task noble, we believe copying at home and just for learning will help and will lead toward creativity.
 I like to challenge parents to appreciate creativity in their children.
 The E*Trade commercial shows exactly what is wrong with our economy.
-The best, youngest, and the brightest are sitting by E*Trade Monitor day trading stocks and on the other video monitor they are playing Video Games.
+The best, youngest, and brightest are sitting by the E*Trade Monitor day trading stocks, and on the other video monitor they are playing Video Games.

-Only those who truly find the task, the occupation, the career noble and virtuous and will concentrate to perfect it and develop insights, will be creative.
+Only those who truly find the task, the occupation, or the career noble and virtuous and will concentrate to perfect it and develop insights will be creative.
 Lucky are those who find serving their community and this great country noble and virtuous.

 In the process of copying, you will concentrate on the task.
 Then you develop insights about the task.
-The trick is to combine finding nobility, concentration and developing insights in a spiral circle.
+The trick is to combine finding nobility, concentration, and developing insights in a spiral circle.
 Each will strengthen the other in a spiral manner on a circle.
 In other words, the more you find the task noble and virtuous, the more you will concentrate and the more you will develop insights.
-The more you concentrate, the more you will find it virtuous and the more you will develop insights.
-The more you develop insights, the more you will concentrate and the more you will find it virtuous.
-Each must help the other grow and become stronger and stronger.
-This is essential in the process.
+The more you concentrate, the more you will find it virtuous, and the more you will develop insights.
+The more you develop insights, the more you will concentrate, and the more you will find it virtuous.
+Each must help the other grow and become stronger.
+This is essential to the process.
 We call this the tornado process.
-Nobility, concentration and insights are the winds of the tornado and each wind pushes the other to make the tornado stronger and stronger.
+Nobility, concentration, and insight are the winds of the tornado, and each wind pushes the other to make the tornado stronger and stronger.
 If the tornado process does not happen, the creativity is not there.

-Inside the tornado process you need to develop good observation techniques.
+In the tornado process, you need to develop good observation techniques.
 You will develop more intuition about the task and how to do it even better than your mentor or master.
 This will be the turning point from just copying to becoming creative.

-Hopefully, it will come the day that you will realize you can be creative.
+Hopefully, one day you will realize you can be creative.
 It will just come to you.
-Believe me it will.
-One day you will find yourself in a Picasso kind position.
-It might take 5 years or 5 weeks or 5 days.
-It all depends how much natural talents you have, how powerful is your tornado, and how much you love what you do.
-We can not say for certain what talent is.
+Believe me, it will.
+One day you will find yourself in a Picasso-like position.
+It might take 5 years, 5 weeks, or 5 days.
+It all depends on how many natural talents you have, how powerful your tornado is, and how much you love what you do.
+We cannot say for certain what talent is.
 Is it a byproduct of the tornado effect?
 We don’t know.
 We believe it is.
 We like to believe we are all talented.
 We are.
 We just need to discover our own tornado process.
 Each one of us has a tornado process hidden somewhere.
 You need to find your own tornado process.

-What are the sign of the tornado process?
+What are the signs of the tornado process?

 An interesting question would be: How can I find what I am good at?
 What is my tornado?

 Some 15 or 20 years ago, there was a TV show called LA Law.
-Then, I read in Wall Street Journal, that the application to Law Schools had tripled because of LA Law TV show.
+Then, I read in the Wall Street Journal that the number of applications to Law Schools had tripled because of the LA Law TV show.
 This might sound funny to you.
-But, this is the real tornado process in action for some of the young talented lawyers.
-There are so may Doctor shows on TV.
-From Gray Anatomy to ER and Hopkins.
-They are the best examples of developing tornado process for very young future doctors.
-So are shows like criminal justice or CSI.
+But this is the real tornado process in action for some of the young, talented lawyers.
+There are so many Doctor Who shows on TV.
+From Gray’s Anatomy to ER and Hopkins They are the best examples of developing the tornado process for very young future doctors.
+So are shows like Criminal Justice or CSI.